 1920s Style Dresses on Trend Now

-You can find any of the following styles of dresses in just about any clothing store, thrift stores, vintage/antique shop or your own closet.
+You can find any of the following styles of dresses in just about any clothing store, thrift stores, vintage/antique shops, or your own closet.
 The most choices will be online.
 Follow the links to the shopping pages to see my handpicked selection.
-Most dresses I find are on the party/formal side which is easier to find in the 1920s style.
+Most dresses I find are on the party/formal side, which is easier to find in the 1920s style.
 Vintage 1920s day dresses were significantly more formal compared to our very casual styles today.
-Daytime looks may be a bit harder to find as is but with a willingness to add some decoration you can transform a plain day dress back into the jazz age:
+Daytime looks may be a bit harder to find as is, but with a willingness to add some decoration, you can transform a plain day dress back into the Jazz Age:

 - How to accessorize a 1920s dress – Adding belts, ties, flowers, scarves, and wraps can transform your dress.

 - 10 DIY costume ideas – See how I took some new dresses and accessorize them with hats, gloves, jewelry, and shoes.
 Mostly day dresses.

 - 10 More 1920s Costume Ideas – Another series of 1920s dresses and clothing I thrifted into the 20s style.
 Day and evening, pants too.

 - DIY cloche hat decorations – Most new cloche hats are very plain.
 You can add these ribbon decorations and create an authentic 20s hat.

 Drop Waist Dresses

 Three-quarters of all 1920s era dresses featured a new waistline, the drop waist.
 The drop waist began in 1920 at just under the natural waistline, and ended in 1929 around the low hip.
 There were exceptions, but most dresses at least hinted at a drop waist with the addition of a belt, sash, tie, skirt line, or a tunic top.